fabiocicerchia/fabiocicerchia.github.io/_posts/2013-10-01-browser-fingerprinting.markdown

 permalink:  browser-fingerprinting-there-s-no-place-where-you-can-hide
 ---

-[EFF](https://www.eff.org/), The Electronic Frontier Foundation, did a research about the users' privacy and how it is possible to identify the user in a quite unique way.
+The [EFF](https://www.eff.org/), The Electronic Frontier Foundation, did a research about the users' privacy and how it is possible to identify the user in a quite unique way.
 The concept is based on gathering as much information as possible, like user agent (browser and version), resolution, plugins installed, timezone, language, and so on to create a message digest to identify the user / user's device in an